plashchynski/UoL-CM1040-webdev-datvis/README.md

 1. Look up the documentation for [Table](https://p5js.org/reference/#/p5.Table).

-2. Loop at the raw data: `./data/tech-diversity/race-2018.csv`.
+2. Look at the raw data: `./data/tech-diversity/race-2018.csv`.
 Maybe in a spreadsheet program.

 3. Extract the relevant data from the table (`this.data`) and store it